yasserqureshi1/Sneaker-Monitors/README.md

 - All shopify sites (e.g. Palace Skateboards, Hanon Shop, OVO, shopnicekicks.com, BDGA Store, Noir Fonce, Travis Scott, etc.)
 - Supreme
 - Nike SNKRS
+- Footsites (currently only Footlocker)

 ## How to Use

 These scripts should be running continuously for the monitor to work.
 As such you will need to host it on a server.
 Personally, I use AWS, but nevertheless, there are tonnes out there.

-Below are details on how to use each of the monitors:

-### Shopify Monitor
-Take the following steps to work the monitor:
-1. Insert a name for your bot on line 64
-2. Insert an image url for your bots avatar on line 65 (optional)
-3. Insert the Discord Server's webhook url on line 119
-4. Inset the url of the website you want to scrape.
-Note that the url should point to a .json file in a given category (e.g. myshop.com/collections/whats-new/products.json)

-### Supreme
-Take the following steps to work the monitor:
-1. Insert a name for your bot on line 25 (default is 'Supreme Monitor')
-2. Insert an image url for your bots avatar on line 26 (default is the Supreme logo)
-3. Insert the Discord Server's webhook url on line 107

-### Nike SNKRS (EU)
-Take the following steps to work the monitor:
-1. Insert a name for your bot on line 50 (default is 'Nike SNKRS EU Bot')
-2. Insert an image url for your bots avatar on line 51 (default is Nike Logo)
-3. Insert the Discord Server's webhook url on line 98
+Each monitor has an associated ```.env``` file.
+This is where you put your webhook URL.
+There are also options to change the bot username, avatar and colour.

+The Shopify monitors have specific requirements, please refer to the associated ```README.md``` file.

 ## Example Set-Up with AWS

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html

 This requires you to have an account with AWS.
 Navigate to the `Console`, and click on the `Services` menu.
 Under the `Compute` heading, select `EC2`.
 From here, we will create our instance.

 Select the `Launch Instance` button.
 You will be taken to a page with a list of instances to choose from.
 We will be focusing on the 'free Tier'.